A Monster Jellyfish Is Threatening Norway's Fjords

 Breaking news: A fiendish jellyfish is disturbing the (I assume) otherwise peaceful fauna of the Norwegian fjords.
-Scientists recently discovered that Beitstadfjord, which is a part of the famous Trondheimsfjord in the very north of Norway, has found its native fish stock annihilated by helmet jellyfish.
+Scientists recently discovered that Beitstadfjord, which is a part of the famous Trondheimsfjord in Norway, has found its native fish stock annihilated by helmet jellyfish.

 Also known as Periphylla periphylla, the jellyfish is most commonly referred to as the “Prince of darkness” because it likes hanging out in dark and deep waters and there’s an estimated 40.000 tons of it in just this one fjord.
 Local media reports that the Beitstadfjord has been “invaded by a monster jellyfish”, which sounds absolutely terrifying, so I called up Biology professor Jarle Mork – whose research acually focuses on fjords – to find out what this all means.